-6th Missed uniform Will receive a grade of 44
+6th Missed uniform Will receive a grade of 34

 7th or greater Will receive a grade of 0

+*If a cadet fails to make up a uniform day for an excused absence within one week, this will count as a missed uniform day and the above scale will be used to assign the appropriate grade.*

 NOTE: Parents, this program is meant to challenge your cadet and they are responsible for the wear of their uniform.
 The days we wear the uniform are fixed and change only for special events such as our Annual Inspection, Veterans Day and other events.
 The cadet must plan ahead and not put uniforms in the cleaners the day before a uniform day.
 Cadets should clean and press their uniforms after they wear them, then hang them up for the next inspection.
 Please do not write an excuse for your cadet.
 Support them and assist them but make them responsible for their own actions.
 I WILL NOT ACCEPT A NOTE FROM A PARENT STATING THAT UNIFORMS ARE IN THE CLEANERS.